 "Dr. Lytle is a legend in the field of oral and maxillofacial surgery," said Dean Avishai Sadan in a memo nominating Lytle for the award, which recognizes outstanding volunteer efforts on behalf of the university.
 "He has helped organize and unify the profession, trained generations of oral and maxillofacial surgeons and has positioned the university as a highly visible national leader in the field."

 An Ostrow Board of Councilor member since 1987, Lytle is the most senior member of the 26-person governing board.
 Through his work with the USC Dental Century Club, he's helped advise several dental school administrations through the years.
-He's also served as president to the USC Dentistry Associates and, in 2014, joined the Friends of Dentistry, Ostrow's premier support group.
+He's also served as president to the Friends of Dentistry, Ostrow's premier support group (formerly USC Dentistry Associates), which he joined in 1978.

 Lytle said he felt honored and humbled to receive this award and credited his mentor for guiding him into the profession.